Last modified:

 Select

 Upload file and select the CSV file you want to import, or just drag and drop your file into the central area.
-After the upload, the system scans your file for matching columns and duplicate transactions:
+After the upload, the system scans your file for matching columns and duplicate transactions.

-On the next page, a table with all the matching data is displayed.
-Select Finish when you reviewed the table.
+Review table: On the last page, a table with all the matching data is displayed.

 Caution

-…automatically via Bank integration
+…automatically via Bank syncs

-3) Map cashflow transactions to cashflow categories
+3) Map cashflow transactions to categories

-All transactions, whether from an imported CSV file or a bank sync, first appear under Unmapped transactions in the Cashflow domain on ASSET LEVEL.
-This means no cashflow category has been assigned to them.
+All transactions, whether from an imported CSV file or a bank sync, first appear under Unmapped transactions in the

 Caution

 You can map single transactions one-by-one or several at once.
-They will then appear under Mapped transactions in the Cashflow domain overview.
+They will then appear under Mapped transactions in the

 Map a single transaction